GRIDAPPSD/gridappsd-dnp3/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

-'GridAPPS-D DNP3' service is an application service to integrate GridAPPS-D and a Distrbuted Newtork Protocol(DNP3)[1] based commercial product that allows operation, monitoring, analysis, restoration, and optimization of network operations to enable data exchange bewteen the applications.
+GridAPPS-D DNP3 service is an application service to integrate GridAPPS-D and a Distrbuted Newtork Protocol(DNP3)[1] based commercial product that allows operation, monitoring, analysis, restoration, and optimization of network operations to enable data exchange bewteen the applications.
 The